leap71/leap71.github.io/coding-for-engineers/7-design-an-aircraft-in-an-afternoon.md

 ## Innovation requires iteration

-Software was stuck until we got rid of the waterfall model, and started to build complex systems iteratively.
+Software was stuck until we got rid of the waterfall model, and we started to build complex systems iteratively.
 Remember that in the past every variable and function was global, and the entire team needed to know how everything interacted?
 Waterfall was the only way to tame that madness.

 How do you iterate on a jet plane using conventional CAD?